-Observations - Observations contains six observations used in this model: the location of the mouse (1. row and 2. column), the mouse's distance from the cheese (3. row distance and 4. column distance), and the location of the cheese itself (5. row and 6. column).
+Observations - This model contains six observations: the location of the mouse, the mouse's distance from the cheese, and the location of the cheese itself.

 Metrics - The metrics in this model track grants a reward of +1 whenever the mouse finds the cheese.
 Otherwise, no reward is given.

 Actions - This model contains one decision point with four possible actions which is to move left, right, up, or down.